jupyter/nbclassic/docs/source/public_server.rst

      # It is a good idea to set a known, fixed port for server access
      c.NotebookApp.port = 9999

-You can then start the notebook using the ``jupyter notebook`` command.
+You can then start NbClassic using the ``jupyter nbclassic`` command.

 .. important::